heroaks/PEWPEW/README.md

  - [ ] Music and Sound Effects
  - [ ] Correct menu issues in full-screen
 ## How to Run
-Download the executable to run the game without any pre-requisite.
+Download the executable along with the source file (.pck) to run the game without any pre-requisite.